1. Read the text and mark the following statements «True» or «False».

 6 The little boy wanted the puppy that limped.
 TRUE

 7 The store owner presented the puppy to the boy.
-TRUE
+FALSE

 8 The boy insisted on paying the full price for the puppy.
 TRUE